 Garlic has potential to help manage blood sugar.
 Reports show garlic intake can lower fasting blood glucose, which is your blood sugar level when you haven’t eaten.
 Similar studies also suggest that onions have positive effects on blood sugar levels.

-Garlic does not have a GI ranking since it does not have carbohydrates and won’t increase blood sugar levels.
+Garlic doesn't have a GI ranking since it doesn't have carbohydrates and won’t increase blood sugar levels.
 Add more garlic into your meals by trying this delicious garlic spread by An Edible Mosaic.
 It can last for a week and replace butter or salad dressing.

 While all fruits can raise blood sugar levels, but some have a lower GI score — like sour cherries.
 Sour cherries have a chemical called anthocyanins.
 Studies have produced experimental evidence that anthocyanins may protect against diabetes and obesity.